A submission form enables your contributors to rate and review your products and services and to ask and answer questions.

 You can customize the language of the questions to suit your business, and you can omit any recommended options.
 However, to benchmark this data accurately against other Bazaarvoice clients, you must use the default answer ranges.
 These can be powerful tools if you make these questions filterable by other users.

-Note: Conversations supports COPPA.
+Note: Ratings & Reviews supports COPPA.
 Refer to the COPPA support statement for more information.

 • Products—Enable contributors to provide insight into specific issues about a product (such as clothing fit, durability, or appearance) and how they use the product (level of expertise or usage frequency).